-A spending limit of £30,792,206 is recommended for the department in 2010/11 which represents an increase of £342,204 or 1.12% over last year.
-The main items of expenditure of the department are outlined at Appendix 4.
+A spending limit of £30,792,206 is recommended for the Department in 2010/11 which represents an increase of £342,204 or 1.12% over last year.

-Setting aside the additional costs outside the control of BCC and the Department's contribution to the council wide efficiency savings which are explained separately, the Department has a net increase in expenditure of £450,281 compared to 2009/10.
-Within this net increase, the Department has included £150k to support the development of a Leisure strategy for Belfast and the Parks Improvement Plan which was outlined to the Parks and Leisure Committee in February 2009.
+Setting aside the additional costs outside the control of BCC and the Department's contribution to the Council-wide efficiency savings which are explained separately, the Department has a net increase in expenditure of £450,281 compared to 2009/10.
+Within this net increase, the Department has included £150k to support the development of a Leisure Strategy for Belfast and the Parks Improvement Plan which was outlined to the Parks and Leisure Committee in February 2009.
 The Department has also included £500k for the implementation of the condition survey of Leisure Centres which has recently been completed.

 However, in order to counteract this and limit expenditure, the Department has increased income for 2010/11.
-The Department has increased Leisure Centre income by £90k with the continuation of the BOOST means tested benefit system and the early opening scheme.
-The Zoo income is also estimated to increase by £269k reflecting the impact of the extended shop and new entrance facilities recently opened as well as building on the successful visitor numbers currently being experienced.
+The Department has increased Leisure Centre income by £90k with the continuation of the BOOST means-tested benefit system and the early opening scheme.
+The Zoo income is also estimated to increase by £269k reflecting the impact of the extended shop and new entrance facilities recently opened, as well as building on the successful visitor numbers currently being experienced.